-The City of Huber Heights and United Water are committed to providing reliable and efficient water and wastewater utility services to our customers.
+The City of Huber Heights and SUEZ are committed to providing reliable and efficient water and wastewater utility services to our customers.
 In providing these services, we incur a number of responsibilities, many of which are described in this document.
 In order to provide these services, each and every customer also takes on several responsibilities and makes commitments so that all customers may enjoy safe and reliable water and wastewater services.
 These customer commitments include:

 - Customers are responsible for paying any and all charges incurred on the account by the due date that appears on the bill